Skip to content

 Short answers, pulled from the story.

-Random House was established in 1927 by two businessmen named Bennett Cerf and Donald Klopfer.
-They acquired the parent company Modern Library from publisher Horace Liveright just two years prior to founding their imprint.
+Random House was founded in 1927 by Bennett Cerf and Donald Klopfer.
+They had acquired the Modern Library imprint from publisher Horace Liveright two years earlier, and Random House began as a side venture off that base.

-When did Random House merge with Penguin Group to form Penguin Random House?
+When did Random House merge with Penguin to form Penguin Random House?